What’s New in Grafana v3.0

-Finally, Grafana.net will also be a hub to manage all your Grafana instances.
+Finally, Grafana.com will also be a hub to manage all your Grafana instances.
 You’ll be able to monitor their health and availability, perform Dashboard backups, and more.

-Grafana.net will officially launch along with the stable version of Grafana 3.0, but check out the preview and sign up for an account in the meantime.
+Grafana.net will officially launch along with the stable version of Grafana 3.0, but go to and check out the preview and sign up for an account in the meantime.

 Grafana 3.0 comes with a new command line tool called grafana-cli.
 You can easily install plugins from Grafana.net with it.
 For example:

 The home dashboard, timezone and theme can now be customized on Organization and user Profile level.
 Grafana can also track recently viewed dashboards, which can then be displayed in the dashboard list panel.

 You can now save Playlists, and start them by using a Playlist URL.
 If you update a running Playlist, it will update after its next cycle.